-Super Bowl Sunday is just around the corner and this means you're about to be eating all the Super Bowl snacks your little heart could desire.
+Football season is well underway, and hopefully this means you’re eating all of the Sunday snacks your little heart could desire.

-It's a day to sit around, watch TV, crack open a beer, and forget about those New Year's resolutions--while enjoying all the cheesy, fried, Buffalo-flavored things you can imagine.
+Sunday is a day to sit around, watch TV, crack open a beer, and enjoy cheesy, fried, Buffalo-flavored things.

-Jalapeno poppers have long been a staple on the list of favorite Super Bowl foods.
+Jalapeno poppers have long been a staple on the list of favorite football foods.

-Luckily the Brussels sprouts held together like champs, cooked up beautifully, and before my eyes the Brussels sprout popper was born!
+Luckily the Brussels sprouts held together like champs and cooked up beautifully!

-Even if you have no interest in the game, you are going to have one heck of a Sunday.
+Even if you have no interest in football, you’re going to have one heck of a Sunday.

 Check out the video for more details!